-The Database Lover looks for actual openings and puts his or her candidate's into competition for those openings.
-This method is not based on research or identifying "market trends" like the Market Penetrator's methodsAccordingly, the Database Lover may miss many potential openings for their candidates. (ii) They may not take on candidates where they do not have actual openings; and,
+The Database Lover's method of recruiting is quite literal.
+They look for actual openings and put their candidate's into competition for those openings.
+The method is not based on research or identifying "market trends" like the Market Penetrator's method of recruiting.
+Accordingly, the Database Lover may miss many potential openings for their candidates.

+(ii) They may not take on candidates where they do not have actual openings; and,

-Because they are almost exclusively dependent on a database, the Database Lover may fail to place many candidates whose skills and experience make them extremely marketable if the recruiter does not have actual openings to submit the candidate to.
+Because they are almost exclusively dependent upon a database, the Database Lover may fail to place many candidates whose skills and experience make them extremely marketable if they do not have actual openings to submit the candidate to.

-(iii) Their candidates are competing with every other candidate in the market.
+(iii) Their candidates are competing with every other candidate in the market being submitted by a recruiter to the same firms.

-Database Lovers are not the most creative recruiters.
-They could be said to be somewhat "masters of the obvious" in that their approach is quite cautious.
-Because they do not rely on the sort of research a Market Penetrator does, or develop the strong relationships a Cougar does, the Database Lover will miss many openings other recruiters might find.
+The Database Lover is not the most creative sort of recruiter.
+Therefore, they could be said to be somewhat "masters of the obvious" in that their approach is quite cautious.
+Because they do not rely on the sort of research a Market Penetrator does, or develop the strong relationships a Cougar does, the Database Lover will miss many openings other recruiters might locate.

-CONCLUSIONS
+IV CONCLUSIONS

-While there are certainly many different types of recruiters, I believe the following characterizations show most heavily the main characteristics of recruiters.
-The above explanation could be dramatically expanded with more examples and insights; however, for the most part, these are the three main types of recruiters.
+While there are certainly many different types of recruiters, I believe the following characterizations show most heavily the types of differing recruiters there are.
+The above explanation could be dramatically expanded with more examples and insights; however, for the most part these are the three main types of recruiters.

 Make no mistake about it: The Cougar thinks they do the best work, just as the Database Lover and the Market Penetrators believe they do the best work.
 The fact that there is any tension between competing methods is a sign of a healthy organization and in any good recruiting firm you will find recruiters who gravitate towards one method of recruiting or another.
-While I hesitate to say this, if your recruiter cannot explain their particular style of recruiting to you, they may be doing something wrong.
-You also may be more comfortable working with one type of recruiter than another.
+While I hesitate to say this, if your recruiter cannot explain their particular style of recruiting to you they may be doing something wrong.
+You also may be more comfortable working with one type of recruiter or another.

 No method is the wrong way.
-Instead, I believe that a combination of ea7n b ch of these ways offers the best method.
+Instead, I believe that a combination of each of these ways offers the best method.
 When you are working with a legal recruiter it is important to understand what type of recruiter you have.
-Your recruiter's particular style will explain the results he or she is getting for you in your search.
+Your recruiter's particular style will explain the results they are getting for you in your search.